ssocol/InfoTrack-WebScrapper/README.md

 # InfoTrack-WebScrapper

+# Setup
-To make the app work, please execute the command dotent ef database update on visual studio console
+To make the app work, please execute these commands: cd .\WebScrapper.Data and then dotent ef database update on visual studio console

+# Design
 The app is running on .NET 5

 The solution  is a N tier Web API that been splitted in 3 layers (Application, Domain, Data)